asdf1011/bdec/doc/source/overview.rst

 bdec specifications
 ===================

-The bdec format specification is machine readable, and is capable of describing multiple existing binary formats.
+The `bdec format specification`_ is machine readable, and is capable of describing multiple existing binary formats.

 The bdec decoder is capable of loading the specification, and creates a decoder that can produce either python instances or xml output representing the data encoded in the binary files.

+.. _bdec format specification: format